Journal of the International Law Department of the University of Miskolc |

 worthy to note that the Non-legally Binding Authoritative Statement of Principles for a global consensus

-Rio Summit in 1992 associates the concept of sustainable forest management with related terms such as
+on the Management, Conservation and Sustainable Development of all types of Forests adopted during the Rio Summit in 1992 associates the concept of sustainable forest management with related terms such as

 forest conservation; ecologically viable exploitation of forests.
 Likewise, FAO compares the concept of